 The cost and convenience of each option are also issues to be considered.
 A .co.uk registration currently needs to be renewed every two years, while .com addresses can be registered for ten years.

-The annual cost of a .co.uk address is generally about half that for a .com name, although neither cost is excessive.
+The annual cost of a .co.uk address is generally about half that for a .com name, although for the majority of website domains, neither cost is excessive.

 If I register more than one domain name ending, do I need more than one website?

 No. You can set up one or more addresses to redirect to a single website (a ‘301 redirect’), which won’t hurt your search engine rankings.

 You could also consider having one .co.uk website for UK customers, and a .com site with much of the same information targeted to international customers.